 - inability to pass a catheter through each side of the nose into the throat

 - recurrent sinus infections

-If you are the wife of a member of the military who was stationed at a military base contaminated with PFAS while you were pregnant and gave birth to a child with choanal atresia, you are eligible for compensation.
-Similarly, if you are a female member of the military who gave birth to a child with choanal atresia, you also qualify for compensation.
+If you are the wife of a member of the military who was stationed at a military base contaminated with PFAS while you were pregnant and gave birth to a child with choanal atresia, you may be eligible for compensation.
+Similarly, if you are a female member of the military who gave birth to a child with choanal atresia, you might also qualify for compensation.
 With over 25 years of experience in pursuing compensation for victims of toxic exposure, our legal team is ready to provide you with quality assistance in filing a claim to recover the financial compensation you are entitled to.